azataiot/wqu/docs/Derivative Pricing/index.md

 ## Price Process

-The essential characteristics of a derivative is that it’s payoff depends on the evolution of an underlying asset (e.g., a stock for equity options)
+The essential characteristics of a derivative is that it's payoff depends on the evolution of an underlying asset (e.g., a stock for equity options)

 > Thus a key aspect for pricing (and our first step) is to model the future evolution of the underlying asset.